"Previous contractor topped up our gas twice in 3 months. FC pressure-tested first, found the leak in the indoor coil, fixed it once - problem gone."

 We always check your exact model to ensure absolute compatibility before beginning work.
 The refrigerant type is permanently fixed by your hardware.
 You cannot simply pump a modern chemical into an old legacy machine.

-We keep our pricing fully transparent so you know exactly what to expect.
-Pricing depends heavily on your specific unit size and the required chemical.
-Average market rates in 2026 show that a complete service ranges from $60 to $200.
+FC Aircon Servicing keeps pricing fully transparent so you know exactly what to expect.
+Unlike a routine aircon servicing visit, a refrigerant refill depends heavily on your specific unit size and the gas type required.
+Average market rates in 2026 show that a complete top-up ranges from S$60 to S$200.

 Our standard quotes for the chemical itself are completely separate from any required patching work.
 Here is a breakdown of the typical per-pound rates you will see today: